+ASHA CE Provider (Intermediate level) 1.5 ASHA CEUs.
 ASHA CE Provider approval and use of the Brand Block does not imply endorsement of course content, specific products or clinical procedures.

-Application made to the FL Physical Therapy Association for 18 continuing education contact hours.
+ASHA credits are accepted by the TX Department of License and Renewal.
+Approved by the FL Physical Therapy Association for 18 continuing education contact hours.

-This course has been approved by the MD State Board of Physical Therapy Examiners.
+Approved by the MD Board of Physical Therapy Examiners.

-Application has been made to the MN Board of Physical Therapy.
+Approved by the MN Board of Physical Therapy.

 Approved by the NJ Board of Physical Therapy Examiners.
-Approved by the TN Physical Therapy Association.